-As at the date of this Notice, no new shares in the Company were issued pursuant to the general mandate granted to the Directors at the Forty-Seventh AGM of the Company held on 29 August 2022, which will lapse at the conclusion of the 48th AGM of the Company.
+As at the date of this Notice, no new shares in the Company were issued pursuant to the general mandate granted to the Directors at the Forty-Eighth AGM of the Company held on 8 September 2023, which will lapse at the conclusion of the 49th AGM of the Company.
 Hence, no proceeds were raised therefrom.

-7. Ordinary Resolution 2 and Ordinary Resolution 3 - Proposed new and renewal of shareholders' mandate
+6. Ordinary Resolution 2 - Proposed new and renewal of shareholders' mandate

-This proposed Ordinary Resolution 2 and Ordinary Resolution 3, if passed, will enable the Company and its subsidiaries to enter into recurrent related party transactions of a revenue or trading in nature with related parties in the ordinary course of business which are necessary for the day-to-day operations of Asia Brands Group, based on commercial terms which are not more favourable to the related parties than those generally available to the public and are not detriment to the minority shareholders of the Company.
+This proposed Ordinary Resolution 2, if passed, will enable the Company and its subsidiaries to enter into recurrent related party transactions of a revenue or trading in nature with related parties in the ordinary course of business which are necessary for the day-to-day operations of Asia Brands Group, based on commercial terms which are not more favourable to the related parties than those generally available to the public and are not detrimental to the minority shareholders of the Company.

-Please refer to Part A and Part B of the Circular/Statement to Shareholders dated 31 July 2023 circulated together with this Annual Report for further information.
+Please refer to Part A of the Circular/Statement to Shareholders dated 22 July 2024 circulated together with this Annual Report for further information.

-8. Ordinary Resolution 4 - Proposed Share Buy back
+7. Ordinary Resolution 3 - Proposed Share Buy back

-The proposed resolution, if passed, will empower the Directors to purchase the Company's shares up to ten percent (10%) of the total number of issued shares of the Company by utilising the retained profits of the Company.
+The proposed Ordinary Resolution 3, if passed, will empower the Directors to purchase the Company's shares up to ten percent (10%) of the total number of issued shares of the Company by utilising the retained profits of the Company.
 This authority will, unless revoked or varied by the shareholders of the Company in general meeting, expire at the conclusion of the next AGM.

-Please refer to Part C of the Circular/Statement to Shareholders dated 31 July 2023 circulated together with this Annual Report for further information.
+Please refer to Part B of the Circular/Statement to Shareholders dated 22 July 2024 circulated together with this Annual Report for further information.